wangchengww/Tillandsia-compgenomics/Synteny/README.md

     done
     bash script_generate_matrix_alignblastz_results.sh test_out Tillandsia_leiboldiana_26_scaffolds.fasta.masked

 The last command runs a bunch of scripts, among which a filtering step where the 95 % quantile for length and identity is determined, and anything under these thresholds is filtered out.
-The .filtered file was then used to visualize breakpoints using the rscript visualization_lastz_alignments.R
+The .filtered file was then used to visualize breakpoints using the rscript from Leroy et al. 2019.

 To remove noise, I wrote a python script that will eliminate all alignments which overlap with an alignment from a different chromosome above a certain threshold.
 This script was applied both on the length-filtered and non-filtered coord file:
     python2 script_filter_alignments_by_uniqness_threshold.py Tlei_vs_Tfas_allchrom_lastz.coord 0.9